 I then added some White Wine Vinegar… you need the acid to make the dressing taste good.
 Here you

 Mix well with a whisk.
-The mustard in the mixture with help emulsify or keep the mixture mixed
+The mustard in the mixture will help emulsify or keep the mixture mixed

 because the oil like’s to separate from other liquids.
-The mustard keeps everything mixed… at least for a
+The mustard keeps everything mixed together… at least for a

 little bit.
 Taste what you created!
 If you like more sweetness, add some more honey.
 If you think it